tusharpandey13/node-api-fork-task/README.md

+A simple NodeJS project to distribute processing tasks to multiple async child processes, using fork().

 ## Introduction
 This node api is capable of managing the execution of custom tasks using the `child_process` module of NodeJS.
 It uses `fork()` to fork a new node process for each task.